Eating healthy can be easy, affordable and delicious. It’s all about making smart choices to build an overall healthy dietary pattern.

 - Nuts and seeds

-- Sodium and salt
+- Sodium and salty foods

-- Trans fat and partially hydrogenated oils
+- Trans fat and partially hydrogenated oils - found in some commercially baked and fried foods

 - Choose mindfully, even with healthier foods.
 Ingredients and nutrient content can vary a lot.